-The facial palsy that develop from Ramsay-Hunt syndrome tend to be more severe than a Bell’s Palsy, with only 10% of cases making a complete recovery if left untreated.
+The facial palsy that develop from Ramsay-Hunt syndrome tend to be more severe than a Bell’s Palsy, with less than 50% making a full recovery with treatment.

 Investigation and Management

 Diagnosis is clinical; virology studies can be requested if necessary but will add little benefit to the overall diagnosis and management

-The treatment involves a combination of prednisolone and acyclovir as early as possible.
-Unfortunately, only around 75% of cases will resolve with this treatment.
+The treatment involves acombination of prednisolone and acyclovir as early as possible.
 Other complications of Ramsay-Hunt syndrome include chronic tinnitus and vestibular dysfunction.

 - Facial palsy is weakness or paralysis of the muscles of the face, the most common cause of which is Bell’s Palsy

 - Forehead sparing can be used to distinguish between UMN and LMN causes

-- Most cases of Bell’s palsy resolve spontaneously and management is conservative (steroids +/-anti-virals)
+- Most cases of Bell’s palsy resolve with medical treatment ( i.e. steroids +/-anti-virals)

-- Ramsay Hunt Syndrome is a Herpes Zoster oticus and has a worse outcome than Bell’s Palsy
+- Ramsay Hunt Syndrome is a Herpes Zoster oticus and has a worse prognosis than Bell’s Palsy